|

 looking at everything around you and enjoying what you see, then the miles will

-slip by unnoticed.
+slip by unnoticed and you will see some amazing things.
 Walking slowly and quietly will also improve your chances of

 seeing wildlife.
 Don't worry about walking up hills, just take your time and try

 to enjoy them.
-Believe it or not you will learn to love them, and besides, if
+Believe it or not you'll learn to love them, and besides, if

 all of the things that we see and all of the things that happened during the day